zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

 endpoint | description
 -------- | -----------
-`GET /events` | Using this endpoint Tarbela retrieves some of the new events.
-The response will support pagination by a next link, using a cursor, assuming there are actually more events.
-`PATCH /events` | Using this endpoint Tarbela updates the publishing statuses of some events.
-This is used to inform the producer when a event was successfully delivered to the event sink or when it couldn't be delivered.
 `POST /events/snapshots/{event_type}` | This endpoint (a post without any body) can be used by operators to trigger creation of snapshot events in the producer.
-Those events will then be collected and published by Tarbela, so event consumers can get a full snapshot of the database.
-(Tarbela itself is not using this operation.)
+Those events will then be collected and published to Nakadi, so event consumers can get a full snapshot of the database.

 ### Creating events